citusdata/citus_docs/admin_guide/transitioning_from_postgresql_to_citus.rst

 One thing to note as you transition from a single node to multiple nodes is that you should create your extensions, operators, user defined functions, and custom data types on all nodes.

-If you have any questions or require assistance in scaling out your existing PostgreSQL installation, please get in touch with us at engage@citusdata.com.
+If you have any questions or require assistance in scaling out your existing PostgreSQL installation, please `get in touch with us <https://www.citusdata.com/about/contact_us>`_.